The Camel, the Hare and the Hyrax

 The pesukim about the camel, the hare and the hyrax, which appear in this week's parashah, have been used by many to argue for the Divine authorship of the Torah, based on the claim that these are the only animals with one kosher sign; while others use it to argue against the Divine authorship of the Torah, claiming that these verses contain biological errors.
 My book on this topic, The Camel, The Hare And The Hyrax, is long out of print.
-I am too busy struggling to raise funds to publish other books, and so I have no plans to work on republishing that one; I may e-publish it in Kindle format or suchlike.
+I am too busy with fundraising for other projects, and so I have no plans to work on republishing that book; I may e-publish it in Kindle format or suchlike.
 But meanwhile, I will post the summary, from the final chapter.

 1. The Torah lists four animals that possess only one kosher sign.